bobgood2/book/book/Prompts/Split.md

 smaller you can do this in a single run.
 Otherwise you must split the task up and communicate a plan to me using predefined instructions.

 ##run output
-You will use MD format to generate sections starting with the letter A and continuing up for each section.
+You will use MD format to generate sections .
-Under each section are instructions for that section that are derived from the outline you have received in the stack context.  the outine itself will be removed from the context stack as the stack expands, so each of the sections should include general guidance that refers to this section that is not already in the context.
+Your MD format should be only one level deep, and not include an overally header for the content.

+You can have one extra MD header for "# General Instructions for Subsections", which should include all information, additional notes etc.  Every other section header will be instructions that are derived from the outline, and will be used to generate content for that section.
+General Instructions will applied to all sections.

 Try to customize general guidance for each section, because these sections will be separately sent do different LLMS, and any instructions outside of the sections will